azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 Emoji files names should be unicode strings, for example name of this emoji 😄 image file must be: 1f604

-## Countribution
+## Contribution

-If you want to contribute to this project, please read [CONTRIBUTION](CONTRIBUTION.md).
+If you want to contribute to this project, please read [CONTRIBUTING](CONTRIBUTING.md).

 ## Code of Conduct